What is Ethnocentrism?

 Ethnocentrism and Colonization

-In fact, there were multiple cultures at clash with each other at that time.
+In fact, there were multiple cultures clashing with each other at that time.
 English, Hindus, and Muslims were struggling for their dominance.
 All the struggles of the time can be seen, analyzed, and understood through the lens of ethnocentrism.

 American Manifest Destiny